Transaction Processing

 In the early days of the electronic payment industry it was simple to get cash from an ATM, swipe a debit card at a cash register, or pay for gas at the pump.

-With the rise in security concerns, more consumers in the 2020’s are opting for security over convenience because they know how easy it is to lose a bank account or credit card to a criminal, and potentially. thousands of dollars as well.
+With the rise in security concerns, more consumers are opting for security over convenience because they know how easy it is to lose a bank account or credit card to a criminal, and potentially. thousands of dollars as well.

 A recent study by Paysafe, a prepaid online payment method, found that when asked if they were more concerned about security vs. convenience with their payment method, 34% of consumers said that they were more interested in security.